GayKevin/WordPress-Plugin-Notification-Push-Parse/README.md

 This section describes how to install the plugin and get it working.

-1. Upload `push_notifications_parse` to the `/wp-content/plugins/` directory
+-1.
+Upload `push_notifications_parse` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Edit the line "ParseClient::initialize( $app_id, $rest_key, $master_key );" with your correct key from your App in Parse.com
+-2.
+Activate the plugin through the 'Plugins' menu in WordPress -3.
+Go to the Settings section and enter your correct keys of your App of Parse.com -5.
+Write you text and click on Send Push!
-4. Write
-5. Enjoy!
+-4.
+Enjoy!

 Troubleshooting
 ------------
-WARNING : It's at your own risk to do that because it cans create security issue Fatal error: Uncaught exception 'Parse\ParseException' with message 'SSL certificate problem: unable to get local issuer certificate'
+- WARNING : It's at your own risk to do that because it cans create security issue
+- Fatal error: Uncaught exception 'Parse\ParseException' with message 'SSL certificate problem: unable to get local issuer certificate'
-You will have to add a line at the parse-php-sdk-master\src\Parse\ParseClient.php file.
+- You will have to add a line at the parse-php-sdk-master\src\Parse\ParseClient.php file.
-Under this : $rest = curl_init(); }
+- Under this : $rest = curl_init(); }
-Add : curl_setopt($rest, CURLOPT_SSL_VERIFYPEER, false);
+- Add : curl_setopt($rest, CURLOPT_SSL_VERIFYPEER, false);

 Changelog
 ------------

+= 0.3 =
+- Setting page to easily enter your keys.

 = 0.2.2 =
 - Fixed "The plugin does not have a valid header"

 = 0.2.1 =
-- Fixed Readme Wordpress
+- Fixed Readme Wordpress.

 = 0.2 =
 - Auto-Download ParseSDK.